Picture this: You hustle through freezing winds from your car to the doorway of the Sangria Sky Club

 (Ann Arbor) hosts salsa dance parties the first and third Sundays of every month

-popular and well-attended salsa socials are held the fourth Sunday of every month at the American Legion Post 346 in Farmington.Learn More
+well-attended salsa socials are held the fourth Sunday of every month at the American Legion Post 346 in Farmington.Learn More

 If you've already outgrown the beginners' lessons offered in the clubs, or are just simply looking to get real serious about salsa, Dier has a few recommendations:

 "I learned though Laura Geldys

 [of J. Mac Studios].
 She is an EXCELLENT teacher.
 Not only a great follower, but a great leader as well.
 I'd try to heap praise, but my shovel here isn't big enough."

 Dier also recommends Duane Wrenn of Energetic Soul

 , who teaches the beginner lessons at Sangria on Wednesdays.
 Rich Jaramillo

 also receives recognition as one of the top instructors in the area.Hear More

 And if you are as intrigued by the music as you are by the dance (like Dier, who claims he is a "junky for live instrumentation"), then there are several local salsa acts worth checking out.
 Gardiner recommends Tumbao Salsa